Review: Think Tank Logistics Manager 30. The Best Roller Bag

 But what a bag!

-At the time of writing this review, I’ve used and tested the Think Tank Logistics Manager 30 extensively for over 18 months in the Danish weather a.k.a. sun, rain (lots of rain), and snow.
+While writing this review, I’ve extensively used and tested the Think Tank Logistics Manager 30 for over 18 months in Danish weather, a.k.a. sun, rain (lots of rain), and snow.

 And in this review, I’ll tell you why I consider this bag one of my most valued possessions.